poole/lanyon/_posts/2014-01-02-introducing-lanyon.md

 * Sidebar includes support for textual modules and a dynamically generated navigation with active link support
 * Two orientations for content and sidebar, default (left sidebar) and [reverse](https://github.com/poole/lanyon#reverse-layout) (right sidebar), available via `<body>` classes
 * [Eight optional color schemes](https://github.com/poole/lanyon#themes), available via `<body>` classes
+* Tags for posts with a tag index page in the sidebar

 [Head to the readme](https://github.com/poole/lanyon#readme) to learn more.